sarathindev/fantastic-spork/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: May 24 – 27, 2021
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @parkerbxyz

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention @TEACHER-HANDLE**.
+If you have a question, or need assistance during class, **please create an issue and mention @parkerbxyz**.

 ## Give Us Feedback

-Please take a moment to complete the class survey at: SURVEY-LINK
+Please take a moment to complete the class survey at: <https://www.surveymonkey.com/r/M7M9LNL>

 ## Scripts for Adding Files